YuvrajMore/YuvrajMore/README.md

 # Hi!
 I'm Yuvraj More.

-### I am an Electronics engineer with passion for technology and interest in the field of software and data.
+### I am a software engineer with passion for technology and interest in the field of software and data.
 - Currently working as fullstack developer.
 - Knowledge of Python, C# and SQL and earned 5 star gold badge on [Hackerrank](https://www.hackerrank.com/profile/yuvrajmore8805).
 - Basic Knowledge of Power BI, Microsoft Excel and Office Suite.